 Can you see my pet for other health problems and vaccinations?

-The NCSU Veterinary Health Complex does not provide routine and preventive care for your pet.
+The NC State Veterinary Hospital does not provide routine and preventive care for your pet.
 Your pet should be current on all vaccinations prior to an appointment with us.
 As a teaching hospital, we limit our services to referral cases, which will enable our students to see various and often complex cases and will give them the experience to excel as veterinarians in the future.

 Should my pet fast before the appointment?

 We recommend removing your pet's food for about 12 hours before your appointment time.
 If your pet is debilitated or is a puppy or kitten, feed as usual.
 Always allow access to fresh water.

 Should I give my pet his medications before the appointment?

 For 12 hours prior to the appointment, please do not give any medications prescribed by your veterinarian which are specifically indicated for pain.
 However, please continue to give any other medications (such as heart medications) as directed by your veterinarian up to and including the day of the appointment, even if you know that sedation or anesthesia is planned unless you have been specifically directed by someone from the IPMS not to do so.
 We need to know exactly what drugs you are giving your pet.
 Please bring all the necessary information with you - names of drugs, doses and frequency of administration.
 Do not forget any "over-the-counter" drugs you might be using or drugs from your own medicine cabinet you may be giving to your pet, however infrequently!